Ash0Lam/ash0lam.github.io/content/post/5-fyp2025-final/index.md

 ---

-## 🙏 Acknowledgments
+### 🙏 Acknowledgments

-Finally, thanks to everyone who participated in and supported this project, including VTC professors and fellow students.
-Special thanks to our supervisors for their valuable advice and to the team members for their hard work in making this project possible.
+Finally, heartfelt thanks to everyone who participated in and supported this project.
+Special appreciation goes to our supervisors for their guidance, and to all those whose efforts helped bring this project to life.

+---

+### 📌 Personal Reflection on the FYP Experience
+Throughout this project, I encountered many challenges not only in technical implementation but also in team dynamics and institutional processes.

+As someone who relied heavily on self-learning, experimentation, and AI-assisted development (e.g., GPT and Claude), I realized that current academic structures may not fully recognize individual contributions in group projects—especially when group members' effort levels vary greatly.

+This experience taught me the value of visibility, communication, and the ability to stand up for one's work, even when the system seems indifferent.

+In the future, I hope institutions can explore fairer assessment methods, such as peer-coded contributions, development logs, or clearer responsibility tracking.

+Despite these frustrations, I’m grateful for what this project taught me—not just about code, but about resilience and self-worth.

 ---